allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 returns the updated slice.** It is therefore necessary to store the result of append, often in the variable holding the slice itself:

-`append` allocates a new slice if new elements do not fit into a current slice, but when they fit they will be added at the end. `append` always returns a new slice but (as the slice is a triple of address, length and capacity) the new slice could have the same address and capacity and differs only on the length.
+`append` allocates a new slice if new elements do not fit into the current slice, but when they fit they will be added at the end. `append` always returns a new slice but (as the slice is a triple of address, length and capacity) the new slice could have the same address and capacity and differs only on the length.